A collective mourning — and celebration — of cultural loss and rebirth

 A storytelling collection

 The Grief Rituals project is supported by funding from King County’s 4Culture and city of Seattle’s Office of Arts & Culture initiative, “We Still Dream a Future.”
-Community collaborators include Nia-Amina Minor, co-founder of Black Collectivity, and Derek Dizon.
+Community collaborators include Nia-Amina Minor, co-founder of Black Collectivity, Derek Dizon, members of Black Collectivity Nia Amina Minor, Akoiya Harris and marco farroni, poet Jasminé Smith, and artistic consultant Ellen Sebastian Chang.

-To launch the project, Little Brown Language held a pop-up in October 2025 hosted by ARTS at King Street Station gallery.
+To launch the project, Little Brown Language created a pop-up installation called the Migration Story Station, which traveled to different community events in Seattle last fall.
 Visitors to the pop-up station were invited to share their migration stories to inform the artists’ creation of a dance-activation that will be offered to the community as a free public event in the spring.
 The artists asked visitors to respond to two questions to prompt their thinking around migration and grief: “What do you carry with you?” and “What do you leave behind?”

 Mariyah Hicks, a sophomore Media & Communication Studies major at UW Bothell who is serving as a research assistant to the project, helps to collect and record these stories.